Driving Laws in Nevada That You Need to Know About

 Driving Laws in Nevada: Motorbikes

 Motorbike riders are treated exactly the same as people operating cars in the state of Nevada.
-For this reason, you must treat them as you would another road user.
+For this reason, you must treat them as if you were another road user.

 More specifically, moped riders are expected to remain in the far-right lane unless there is only a single lane of traffic, they are turning, or driving in the far-right lane would pose a threat to their safety.
 Motorbike riders and moped riders are legally required to wear helmets at all times.
 If you spot any riding without a helmet, it is imperative that you report them to the police.